io-fault/python/time/documentation/usage.rst

 is a continually moving point representing the current time.
 Like other Points in Time, there are corresponding measures: positive and negative eternity.

-Eternals also allow for the creation of indefinite segments as well.
+Eternals also allow for the creation of indefinite segments.
 There are three built-in
 segments: :py:obj:`.lib.Time`, :py:obj:`.lib.Past`, :py:obj:`.lib.Future`.
+These segments
+represent common concepts that can be used to identify whether or not a given point has already occurred or will occur as Present, the start or stop of the segments, is a continually moving point in time.

+Indefinite points such as Never and Genesis are also useful for creating unbounded segments.

 Working with Sets and Sequences
 ===============================